Mitral valve prolapse - degrees, causes, symptoms, treatment of MVP. Mitral valve prolapse: symptoms, treatment and prognosis

 • Problems with respiratory function with minor physical exertion.

 Diagnostics.
-When should research be done?
+When should you do research?

 In medical practice, a wide range of modern effective methods for diagnosing the mitral valve is used: